Alabaster Caverns State Park

 Alabaster Caverns State Park is a 200 acre state park approximately 4.5 mi south of Freedom, Oklahoma, United States near Oklahoma State Highway 50.
 The park attracted 24,706 visitors in FY 2016, The lowest count of the three parks in its part of Oklahoma.
-According to the Encyclopedia of Oklahoma History and Culture, the park Previously attracted about 40,000 visitors per year.
+According to the Encyclopedia of Oklahoma History and Culture, the park previously attracted about 40,000 visitors per year.
 It is home to the largest natural gypsum cave in the world that is open to the public.
 The gypsum is mostly in the form of alabaster.
 There are several types of alabaster found at the site, including pink, white, and the rare black alabaster.
 This black alabaster can be found in only three veins in the world, one each in Oklahoma, Italy and China.
 Another form of gypsum can be found in the many selenite crystal formations.

 The state is currently considering closing Alabaster Caverns State Park for budgetary reasons.

 History

 Over 200 million years ago, during the Permian Age, this part of North America was covered by an inland sea.
 The water eventually evaporated, leaving behind huge deposits of alabaster and other minerals.
 Upheavals of the earth raised the gypsum bed close to the surface.
 Over time, water streams tunneled caverns through the formation, which contains an abundant quality of selenite crystals, white and pink gypsum as well as deposits of rare black alabaster.

-There is no official record of discovery for Alabaster Caverns, even though they were known to have been used as hideouts by outlaws in the 19th Century.
+There is no official record of discovery for Alabaster Caverns, even though they were known to have been used as hideouts by outlaws in the 19th century.
 The first documented exploration of the caves occurred in 1898, shortly after Hugh Litton homesteaded the area in 1893.
 Several individuals leased land around them during the 1920s and 30s, and allowed limited tours of the caverns, which they called "bat caves."
 In 1939, an Englishman named Charles Grass bought the land. began renovating the caves, and opened them for public tours.
 It was Grass who gave them their current name.
 Grass was in failing health in 1952 when a group of five businessmen from Freedom, Oklahoma, the nearest community, and members of the Waynoka Railroad Labor League began lobbying for the U.S. state of Oklahoma to buy Grass' land.
 The state purchased 200 acres from Grass on September 1, 1953, for $34,000, then reclassified the purchase as a state park in 1956, under the jurisdiction of the Oklahoma Planning and Resources Board.

-In the mid-1950s the caves served as a nuclear fallout shelter.
+In the mid-1950s the caves served as a nuclear fallout shelter with a capacity of approximately 3000 people.